lissa2077/ITP4513_UI_Prototype_project/README.md

 # ITP4513_project
 A UI Prototype school project which **was done in 2019** using HTML, CSS, javascript and JQuery.
 This repo is only stored for the part owned by me or inspiration to the future student who needs to study ITP4513.
+The images are used in this project is provided by internet.

 # Topic / Scenario
 Yummy Everywhere (provides an online portal for customers to browse takeaway menus of various restaurants)